 In this session, you will learn a) what steps you should take to ensure you spend through your budget and incorporate new targeting types and/or portfolios to hit your budget each flight, b) how to think about the indicators that matter in your AMS performance and what you can do to start influencing them, c) ways to grade changes in competition and tactics to consider to efficiently compete in competitive auctions and d) why your AMS ASIN assortment matters and how to effectively grade & adjust to better serve customer purchase behavior.

 STRATEGY HACK SESSIONS

-3. Top 10 Day-to-Day Sales Hacks led by Jim Nicholson & Ryan King (Flywheel Digital)
+3. Top 10 Day-to-Day Sales Hacks led by Ryan King & Kelly Miller (Flywheel Digital)

 Your Amazon sales still aren't reflecting your category share!
 What do other vendors know that you don't?
 This session focuses around the Top 10 Amazon retail hacks that will allow you to take back your fair share on top keywords, including how to maximize SEO, increase conversion and CTRs and unlock new opportunities.

 4. How Challenger Brands Are Taking on the Incumbents in Direct To Consumer led by Hugh Derrick (eatbigfish)

 From razors to retirement plans, new challenger brands are shaking up existing categories through the use of D2C.
 But to say that these brands are winning due to their ability to cut out the middle man and reduce costs, is to miss out on some key lessons that these exciting new challengers can teach us.
 Here, we’ll show you the five ways in which Direct to Consumer thinking has allowed these courageous new brands to offer consumers more than they’ve ever been offered before, and to bring dramatic differences to categories that have been starved of new thinking.

 5. Packaging 2.0: SIOC, FFP and Designing Your Operations for eCommerce led by Claudia Johnson (Flywheel Digital)